StefanoBerlato/kotlin-multiplatform-openabe/README.md

 ## Warning

-The development jusy started (04/2022), thus the wrapper is still incomplete and potentially with bugs and vulnerabilities.
+The development just started (04/2022), thus the wrapper is still incomplete and potentially with bugs and vulnerabilities.
 Feel free to open an issue or contact me directly for more information or for contributing.

 ## Status

 Currently, bindings are available for a small portion of the APIs offered by OpenABE:
-* the main utility functions in `openabe.h` (e.g., initialization, shutdown);
+* the main utility functions in `openabe.h` (i.e., `InitializeOpenABE()`, `InitializeOpenABEwithoutOpenSSL()`, `ShutdownOpenABE()`, `AssertLibInit()`);
+* the `OpenABECryptoContext` and `OpenPKEContext` classes in `zcrypto_box.h`;
-* the `OpenABECryptoContext` class in `zcrypto_box.h`.
+* the `OpenABESymKeyHandleImpl` class in `zsymcrypto.h`.

 At the moment, the supported targets are JVM (linuxX64) and linuxX64.
 However, the bindings for the linuxX64 native target present incorrect behaviour for some inputs (e.g., decrypting a ciphertext previously encrypted with two attributes with an AND gate fails).

 ## Installation